 Comprehensive consultation, diagnostic evaluation and clinical management is provided for a full spectrum of respiratory and pulmonary disorders including cystic fibrosis.

-The original painting entitled, You Touch my Heart, 2007, is currently installed to thank doctors, nurses and staff, for all they do to provide hope and care for those with cystic fibrosis.
+You Shelter Me is the newest painting installed in the waiting area collection.
+Painted in memory of long time advocate and friend of CF families, Debbie Franklin; the original painting accompanies a number of others.
+You Touch my Heart, 2007, which was installed to thank doctors, nurses and staff, for all they do to provide hope and care for those with cystic fibrosis.
 Books are available for patients to view as well.

 Princeton Junction, New Jersey

-American Dystonia Society is a non-profit chairtable organization dedicated to advancing Dystonia research, promoting patient advocacy and increasing public awareness of this debilitating disease.
+American Dystonia Society is a non-profit charitable organization dedicated to advancing Dystonia research, promoting patient advocacy and increasing public awareness of this debilitating disease.

 The logo, Who I Am, has been created for the American Dystonia Society.
 The original painting, Who I am, 2009 is housed at The Parkinson’s Disease and Movement Disorder Center of Albany Medical Center in Albany, New York.